Myriam Martinez-Banuelos, MLS - Outreach Librarian / Bibliotecaria de Enlace Comunitario

 Classes can be targeted to your specific audience, describing the consumer health and patient education resources from the National Library of Medicine and the National Institutes of Health.

 Among the services offered are literature searching, instruction, location of factual information, citation verification assistance, library tours and orientation programs, and online computer searching of medical, nursing, and more than 200 other online databases.
 For more information, call 817-735-2070.

 Lewis Library provides a Document Delivery service by preparing print or electronic copies from its collections and delivering them to patrons throughout the area.
 As needed, we can also request copies and borrow books and media from other libraries.
 This is a fee-based service.
-For more information, see the Document Delivery page or the Fees for Services page.
+For more information, see Document Delivery or Fees for Services.

 Those who prefer to do their own searching in PubMed can order copies of articles from Lewis Library using PubMed's ordering system, Loansome Doc.
 Before sending an order, an account must be created.
-See the Loansome Doc FAQ page for instructions.
-For assistance, contact the Document Delivery office at firstname.lastname@example.org or 817-735-2491.
+See the Loansome Doc FAQ for instructions.
+For assistance, contact the Document Delivery office at email@example.com or 817-735-2491.

 Texas Osteopathic Medical Association members receive services for a reduced fee.
-Please see the Services & Resources for TOMA Members page for more information.
+See Services & Resources for TOMA Members for more information.